Paul Hill (CEO/Director) – Physiotherapist

 Jacob Johannessen – Physiotherapist

 Jacob graduated from Australian Catholic University with a Bachelor of Physiotherapy.
-He has special interests in sports injury management and rehabilitation, as well as post-operative rehabilitation, low back and chronic pain, pediatric physiotherapy and hydrotherapy.
-Jacob also has a keen interesting in running and weightlifting related injuries.
-Jacob is originally from Queensland and enjoys sporting and fitness-related activities as well as the outdoors.
+He has special interests neurological, paediatric, trauma and sports based rehabilitation.
+Jacob enjoys working with patients to improve their quality of life and helping patients return to being able to do the things they love.
+Jacob also has a keen interest in running and weightlifting related injuries.
+Jacob is originally from Queensland and spends his spare time fishing, hiking, running and playing football.
 He is an avid rugby union fan.

 Jack Lando – Physiotherapist

 Jack has a Bachelor of Physiotherapy from James Cook University in Townsville.